unbless3d/blog/Writeups/Authorization Bypass in HomeAssistant.md

 ## Disclosure
 ---
 I reported this issue back in August 2023, however I was told, that "user permissions can only be considered a visual change in the Home Assistant UI", which is also highlighted in the official documentation [here](https://www.home-assistant.io/docs/authentication/#user-accounts).

+!!!
+I assume that this vulnerability will be present in future versions until HomeAssistant decides to enforce a strict separation between users and administrators.
+!!!